General Terms and Conditions of Purchase and Delivery of HERMES PHARMA GmbH (February 1st, 2023)

 - are suitable for the intended purpose,

-- conform in all respects to the specifications and, where applicable, samples, specifications or drawings; in particular, any weights, measures, marks, legends, words, particulars or descriptions stamped, printed or otherwise affixed (including any required country of origin information) on or referring to the Goods, packaging or containers supplied pursuant to the contractual agreement will be correct and comply with all laws and regulations,
+- conform in all respects to the specifications, the minimum shelf life (clause 8.2) and, where applicable, samples, specifications or drawings; in particular, any weights, measures, marks, legends, words, particulars or descriptions stamped, printed or otherwise affixed (including any required country of origin information) on or referring to the Goods, packaging or containers supplied pursuant to the contractual agreement will be correct and comply with all laws and regulations,

 - are new and unused, are made of solid material and are solidly finished and free of defects (hidden or otherwise) and correspond to the current state of the art,